aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/2-opa/4 - build-policy-constraint-constraint-template.2/index.en.md

 ---
-title : "Use case #3: Enforce labels for objects" weight : 22
+title: "Use case #3: Enforce labels for objects"
+weight: 22
 ---

 In this section, we will define a new constraint template as well as a constraint that enforces the inclusion of labels for namespaces and pods.